Zero to Built: Creating a Forum App

 nix develop

-After a short while of installing packages, you should see:
+After a short while of installing packages, your terminal prompt should change:

 To see what the nix shell has done for you, type: